cloudmailin/docs.cloudmailin.com/content/outbound/examples/send_email_with_golang.md

 ## Sending with SMTP

-Sending email in Go is simple with the inbuilt `net/smtp` package.
+Sending email in Go (GoLang) is simple with the inbuilt `net/smtp` package.
 Go will automatically attempt to negotiate a TLS connection using STARTTLS when using `SendMail`.

 All we need to do is create `smtp.PlainAuth` to perform authentication.
 Like CloudMailin Go will